 As a digital marketing agency, we’re managing a portfolio of various Facebook pages, and while our main focus is not Media Buys, we do run a handful or paid campaigns, sponsored stories and boosted posts across the entire Facebook Network.
-They’ve made is so intuitive that we almost never need support, save for the occasional question about a rejected ad.
+They’ve made their system so intuitive that we almost never need support, save for the occasional question about a rejected ad… hehe.

 Since we’re not a huge media buyer on Facebook, we, like most, don’t have a dedicated account rep or dedicated support rep for when we run into bigger problems which can be incredibly frustrating.
 And this time, the problem was us!
 Yes … Us.

 So let’s start with a little backstory.
 Our Name Transmyt!
 Catchy right?
 We purchased the domain back in 2002 and of course back then it was catchy and commonplace to swap out an i for a y or y for an i if you were trying to get a .com domain name.
 Transmit, the correct spelling wasn’t available so we went with the y!
 To this Day, one of our clients still brings it up.

 So, about 1 month ago, we started noticing our links on Facebook we getting blocked, our app inside of developer tools was set to “live” but wasn’t working, we couldn’t share any content from our page and couldn’t update the contact information on page settings with a contact email address or URL.
 How frustrating!!!
 A marketing agency that was only half baked on Facebook.
 Every time we attempted to fill in this information or share some content, or even post a link to our website inside of a Messenger conversation, we’d get the same error message from Facebook!
 “This Content Goes Against Our Community Standards”